carbon-language/carbon-lang/clang/docs/IntroductionToTheClangAST.rst

 Examining the AST
 =================

-A good way to familarize yourself with the Clang AST is to actually look at it on some simple example code.
+A good way to familiarize yourself with the Clang AST is to actually look at it on some simple example code.
 Clang has a builtin AST-dump mode, which can be enabled with the flag ``-ast-dump``.